 - Cyclists must yield to all other trail users.

 - Persons who intentionally damage or vandalize parks and trails will be prosecuted.

 Henderson Trail Watch volunteers promote safety and appropriate trail use by providing information and assistance to all trail users, by observing and documenting safety issues requiring attention and by serving as a positive presence on Henderson trails.

 The goal of Hiking Henderson is to encourage you to get outdoors, see the sights and get healthy all at the same time.
 Hike eight trails in the spring or fall to earn a hiking staff.

 So is spray painting directional markings on City of Henderson trails and surrounding landscaping.
 It's unsightly and it's against the law.
 We recommend using duct tape instead.
 Please help us keep Henderson trails beautiful.
 Report vandalism to the Police Department's non-emergency line at 311.

 City of Henderson’s Highest Point

 Henderson’s high point is located in the Black Mountain Regional Preserve, adjacent to Sloan Canyon National Conservation Area.
-The area is characterized by steep, rugged terrain and is not accessible by a city of Henderson maintained trail.
-For your safety, all visitors are strongly advised to stay on city marked trails only.
+The area is characterized by steep, rugged terrain and is not accessible by a city-maintained trail.
+For your safety, all visitors are strongly advised to stay on city-marked trails only.